VathanaUzumaki/AR-Glasses-Filter1/README.md

 # Basic Face Filter

-A Unity AR face filter app for iOS, built with AR Foundation 6.3 and ARKit.
-Detects the user's face via the front camera and overlays themed prop filters (cat, devil, goblin, classy gentleman) that the user can switch between with on-screen buttons.
+A Unity AR face filter app for Android, built with AR Foundation 6.3 and ARCore XR Plugin.
+The app detects the user's face using the front camera and overlays themed prop filters such as cat ears, devil horns, goblin accessories, and classy gentleman props.
+Users can switch between filters using on-screen buttons.

-## Built with
+## Built With

-- Unity 6 (6000.3.16f1)
+* Unity 6 (6000.3.16f1)
-- AR Foundation 6.3.4 + Apple ARKit XR Plugin 6.3.4
+* AR Foundation 6.3.4
+* ARCore XR Plugin 6.3.4
-- Universal Render Pipeline
+* Universal Render Pipeline (URP)
-- TextMesh Pro
+* TextMesh Pro

-## Project structure
+## Project Structure

-- `Assets/Scenes/Basic_Face_Filter.unity` — main AR scene
+* `Assets/Scenes/Basic_Face_Filter.unity` — Main AR scene
-- `Assets/_BasicFaceFilter/Prefabs/` — face prefab + 8 prop prefabs (cat ears, horns, moustache, etc.)
+* `Assets/_BasicFaceFilter/Prefabs/` — Face prefab and prop prefabs
-- `Assets/_BasicFaceFilter/Scripts/FaceTrackingChooser.cs` — custom AR configuration chooser that forces `ARFaceTrackingConfiguration` (front camera) instead of the default world-tracking fallback
-- `Assets/_BasicFaceFilter/Scripts/FilterSwitcher.cs` — runtime swap of prop combinations when the user taps a filter button
+* `Assets/_BasicFaceFilter/Scripts/FilterSwitcher.cs` — Script for switching filters during runtime

+## Requirements

+### Windows PC

+* Windows 10 or Windows 11
+* Unity Hub installed
+* Unity 6 installed
+* Android Build Support module installed

+### Android Device

+* Android 10 or newer
+* ARCore-supported device
+* USB Debugging enabled

-## Requirements to run
+## How to Run

-- macOS with Xcode 26+
-- iPhone X or newer (A12+ chip / TrueDepth camera), iOS 15+
-- Apple Developer account for code signing

-## Build steps

 1. Open the project in Unity 6.
-2. Switch platform to iOS in Build Profiles.
+2. Go to `File > Build Settings`.
+3. Select `Android` platform.
+4. Click `Switch Platform`.
-3. Confirm scene `Basic_Face_Filter` is the only enabled scene.
+5. Make sure `Basic_Face_Filter` is the only enabled scene.
-4. Build to a folder.
-5. Open the generated `.xcodeproj` in Xcode, sign with your team, run on a physical iPhone.
+6. Connect your Android phone using a USB cable.
+7. Enable `USB Debugging` in Developer Options on your phone.
+8. Click `Build and Run`.
+9. Choose a new folder to save the build files.
+10. Unity will build and install the application automatically on your Android device.